Ilocano literature: 21st century literature

-Iloko Literature: Today and Tomorrow
+Future of Ilocano literature

 Ilokano writers have also published their works in foreign countries.
 One of the most popular authors of Ilocano ancestry abroad was the late Carlos Bulosan, a California immigrant born to Ilokano parents in Pangasinan.
 And currently, the most internationally translated Filipino author is an Ilokano from Rosales, Pangasinan—Francisco Sionil Jose, popularly known as F. Sionil Jose.
 He is famous for his Rosales saga, a five-novel work about an Ilokano clan, virtually documenting Philippine history from Spanish time to the years of the Marcos administration.
 The novels, translated in about 22 languages, are circulated and read around the world.

 Back home, many Iloko writers have won major prizes in the annual Palanca Awards, the most prestigious and most anticipated of all literary contests in the Philippines.
 These famous winners' names include Reynaldo A. Duque, Ricarte Agnes, Aurelio S. Agcaoili, Lorenzo G. Tabin, Jaime M. Agpalo Jr., Prescillano N. Bermudez, William V. Alvarado, Maria Fres-Felix, Clarito G. de Francia, Arnold Pascual Jose, Eden Aquino Alviar, Severino Pablo, Ariel S. Tabag, Daniel L. Nesperos, Roy V. Aragon, Danilo Antalan, Joel B. Manuel, Bernardo D. Tabbada, Noli S. Dumlao and others.

 Clarito G. de Francia expanded his writings by composing songs in English, when he immigrated to the U.S. His first work "Fil-Am Song" deals with the pursuit of Filipino-Americans' struggles in the green fields and their triumphs in great cities.
 This is followed by "Loyalty for Our Country and Humanity," a tribute to America as a sanctuary of migrants.
 President Barack Obama reacted to this work: "...We should be proud of what we have accomplished together...It’s the optimism and hard work of people like you that have changed our country for the better..."
 After that, come "Today is Your Special" a birthday greetings; "Home Sweet Home" an upliftment of family togetherness; "Celebrate a Recommitment" an anniversary song; "Live and Share Christ to the World" for evangelization, etc. These pieces show De Francia's way of encouraging his fellow Filipinos to impart their heritage, culture and traditions to the world.
 As a bridge for this idea, he has been sponsoring a short story writing contest in English, the DEfrancia Awards for Literature(DEAL), since 2017.

-The GUMIL - Gunglo dagiti Mannurat nga Ilokano
+GUMIL (Gunglo dagiti Mannurat nga Ilokano)

 On October 19, 1968, GUMIL Filipinas (Ilokano Writers Association of the Philippines) was organized in Baguio.
 Arturo M. Padua, then mayor of Sison, Pangasinan, was elected president.
-The officers took their oath of office before President Ferdinand E. Marcos.GUMIL Filipinas or Gunglo dagiti Mannurat nga Ilokano iti Filipinas, Inc.', was incorporated and registered with the Philippine Securities and Exchange Commission on January 8, 1977.
+The officers took their oath of office before President Ferdinand E. Marcos.

+GUMIL Filipinas or Gunglo dagiti Mannurat nga Ilokano iti Filipinas, Inc., was incorporated and registered with the Philippine Securities and Exchange Commission on January 8, 1977.